-A NEXT GENERATION ISO / NIST / CIS COMPLIANT CYBERSECURITY FRAMEWORK THAT ENABLES TOTAL NETWORK SECURITY MANAGEMENT THROUGH A SINGLE PANE OF GLASSDETECT • MITIGATE • PROTECT
+A NEXT GENERATION NIST / GDPR / ISO / CIS BASED CYBERSECURITY PLATFORM THAT ENABLES TOTAL NETWORK SECURITY MANAGEMENT THROUGH A SINGLE PANE OF GLASSDETECT • MITIGATE • PROTECT

 The ClearArmor Process is Unique

 The unique ClearArmor CyberSecurity Process is based upon a defined, structured, and complete approach to Network Security.
 The key to the process is the real-time automated bot-driven collection and analysis of network and endpoint data.
-Endpoints include physical and virtual UNIX, Linux, Windows Servers, workstations, printers, routers, switches, IP Phones, IP Devices, cell phones, tablets, and other IT network devices.
+Endpoints include physical and virtual UNIX, Linux, Windows Servers, workstations, printers, routers, switches, IP Phones, IP Devices, cell phones, tablets, and other IT network devices, including IoT.

 ClearArmor Asset Management Processes – The ClearArmor process supports all UNIX, Linux, Windows, AS400, IBM operating systems and gathers Data for any IP device Providing: